 - A closer look at the parking sites

 - How much can you make?

 Don’t ignore the possibilities of other people parking on your land, especially if you live close to a station or in a busy, urban area with little parking but lots of businesses.

+There are many ways to go about renting out a space.
 You can let your garage through a property-letting agent, particularly in major cities where hiring a garage can cost the same as a small flat!
 For Londoners, there are also websites like London Garages that deal solely in garage rental if you want to work through an agent.